Cod-e-Codes/test-repo/README.md

 > Launch these executables from a terminal—don’t double-click.
 Double-clicking produces no visible output and can leave a server running unnoticed on your network.

 > [!TIP]
-> To provide feedback on the beta release, share your thoughts in [GitHub Discussions](https://github.com/Cod-e-Codes/marchat/discussions).
-Found a bug?
-Create an issue on the [GitHub Issues page](https://github.com/Cod-e-Codes/marchat/issues) with your platform details and steps to reproduce.
-Check the [Full Changelog](https://github.com/Cod-e-Codes/marchat/commits/v0.1.0-beta.2) for details on what's included in this release.
+> This release includes major new features that need extensive testing.
+Please test the plugin system, end-to-end encryption, admin commands, and Docker functionality thoroughly.
+Report any issues in [GitHub Issues](https://github.com/Cod-e-Codes/marchat/issues) with detailed steps to reproduce.
+Share your testing experience in [GitHub Discussions](https://github.com/Cod-e-Codes/marchat/discussions).
+Check the [Full Changelog](https://github.com/Cod-e-Codes/marchat/commits/v0.2.0-beta.1) for details on what's included in this release.

 ---